the-au-forml-lab/plgroup/readme.md

 Each line of the file `data/stopwords.txt` contains a keywords to exclude during the selection process.
-Any paper whose title contains (case-insensitively) such a keyword will not be suggested for reading.
+Any paper whose title contains (case-insensitively) any of the keywords will not be suggested for reading.

 ### Updating the dataset